Ref wears microphone in Chelsea-Reading WSL game

 "She loves a challenge does Erin," says Heaslip, in response to a firm but fair tackle by Chelsea's Erin Cuthbert.

-The game's major flash point came late in the second half when Chelsea forward Beth England was fouled in the box for a penalty.
+The game's major flashpoint came late in the second half when Chelsea forward Beth England was fouled in the box for a penalty.

 We were able to hear how the referee told the players to remain outside the area before the ball was kicked, told spot-kick taker England to wait for the whistle and reminded Reading goalkeeper Grace Moloney to have one foot on the line.